 Panda Remit is a reliable and quick way to send money online with a 100% money transfer guarantee.
 Whether you are sending money to support your family that lives overseas, need to re-pay a loan, sell a property, or recharge an online shopping e-wallet, Panda Remit will help clients send money in an easy, secure and fast way.
 They are an international remittance company that was founded in Hong Kong by Wo Transfer (HK) Limited.
 They serve millions of global clients and offer some of the most flexible sending and receiving methods along with excellent 1 AUD to PHP peso exchange rates.

 With more than 80 years of experience transferring money from one place to another, MoneyGram has established itself as an authority in the industry.
-With this provider, you can choose from a wide range to send and receive money when sending money to Philippines.
+With MoneyGram, you can choose from wide range of ways to send and receive money when sending money to Philippines.

 To receive cash from Australia, MoneyGram gives you the freedom to choose how you will get your money:

 For BPAY users, remittances through MoneyGram might take two to four days to become available.